 Going Through the “Fear Aggression” Stage

-Fear aggression in puppies is a form of self-defence when people, objects, or other pets appear threatening to them.
+Fear aggression in puppies is a form of self-defense when people, objects, or other pets appear threatening to them.

-When your puppy feels threatened, it can resort to biting or loud barking to drive the threat away.
+When your puppy feels threatened, they can resort to biting or loud barking to drive the threat away.
 Some puppies will assert dominance through growling, and through making a ready-to-pounce stance.

 It helps to understand that these displays of aggression aren't permanent and that their behavior is fueled not with the intent to hurt but by fear and the need to protect themselves.